-So far I’ve had very good experience with Alex, a french travel buddy I met in Hanoi.
+So far I’ve had very good experience with Alex, my french travel buddy whom I met in Hanoi.
 He has been wonderful!
 Alex is adventurous, intelligent, responsible, understanding and optimistic.
 We gelled well together.
 At the end of our trip, he told me that he’d love to travel with me again.
 I’d love that, too.

 Travelling with Alex was pleasantly challenging.
 Although we had many tough days on the road together, we were still very happy.
 In fact, we made a good team.
 Travelling with someone is almost like being in a relationship with that person.
 You need to be able to work as a team, respect and understand each other, and have fun together.